2010 Ukrainian presidential election

 Presidential elections were held in Ukraine on 17 January 2010.
 As no candidate received a majority of the vote, a run-off election was held between Prime Minister Yulia Tymoshenko and opposition leader Viktor Yanukovych on 7 February.

-On 14 February Yanukovych was declared President-elect and winner with 48.95% of the popular vote.
+On 14 February, Yanukovych was declared President-elect and winner with 50% of the popular vote.
 According to Article 104 of Ukraine's Constitution, the President had to be sworn into office within 30 days of the official declaration of the results.
 Parliament subsequently scheduled Yanukovych's inauguration for 25 February.

 On 17 February, the Supreme Administrative Court of Ukraine suspended the results following an appeal by Tymoshenko.
-The court suspended the Central Election Commission's ruling that announced that Yanukovych won the election, but did not postpone or cancel his inauguration.
+The court suspended the Central Election Commission's ruling that had declared Yanukovych as the winner of the election, but did not postpone or cancel his inauguration.
 On 20 February, Tymoshenko withdrew her appeal.